roadtouk/finetic/README.md

   - **Direct Play**: Stream media files directly when supported by your browser
   - **Transcoding**: Automatic transcoding for unsupported formats or network optimization
   - The player automatically selects the best playback method based on your device and network conditions
+- **Skip Intro Button**: Automatically detects and provides a skip button for TV show intros to jump directly to the main content
 - Use keyboard shortcuts for control:
   - `Space` - Play/Pause
   - `←/→` - Seek backward/forward